exam-cover

 The Analytical Writing section tests your critical thinking and analytical writing skills through essay-writing.
 It assesses your ability to articulate and support complex ideas, construct and evaluate arguments, and sustain a focused and coherent discussion.

-This section is relatively open-ended, in that it can test students on a variety of subjects, including math, science, history, politics, etc.
+This section is relatively open-ended, in that it can test students on a variety of specified subjects/issues to understand the candidate’s legal motivation.
+Short answer questions will be asked to test the student’s ability under this section.

-After passing the written examination, students will attend a personality test.
-The Personality Test examination is simply an interview.
-It is graded and therefore does affect the students score on the KULSAT.
-Those who have failed in the written examination will not be invited for the Personality Test.
+After passing the written examination, students will attend a Personality Test, which is an interview based on their latest educational achievements.
+This interview is graded and impacts their overall KULSAT score, with previous academic achievements taken into consideration.
+Students who fail the written examination will not be invited for the Personality Test.

 HOW TO PREPARE